The safety of our patients, staff and doctors is our priority.

 Important COVID-19 information

-- Please ensure you use the hand sanitiser provided on entry to the hospital and before entering a patients’ room.
+- Please ensure you use the hand sanitiser provided on entry to the Hospital and on entering a patient’s room.

 Before coming to hospital